Intro to paper losses like depreciation

 Now that’s out of the way, let’s talk about depreciation.
 When it comes to residential rental property, no matter what the size, the asset is depreciated over 27 1/2 years.
 It’s a pretty odd number, but this just means that every year, in the eyes of the government, the value of an asset decreases by 1/27.5th every single year.
 We’re not actually realizing this decrease from a property value standpoint, but the IRS requires you to take depreciation as a loss when reporting taxes.
 Because this is loss isn’t actually affecting our income for the year that it’s realized, this is called a paper loss.
 The only place you see the loss is on paper.

 Now, the great thing about investing in multifamily is that we can take this a step further.
 We can do what’s called a cost segregation study.
-Before we jump in, I want to point out that retirement accounts can’t make use of this concept, and can only use the straight line method, where an equal share is taken out over the course of 27 1/2 years.

 A cost segregation study is fairly simple.
 Look around the room you’re sitting in.
 There are outlets and lights, paint and flooring.
 All kinds of odds and ends that are part of the property.
 Well, an outlet isn’t a residential rental property, right?
 It’s just an outlet!
 So what is it considered?
 Well it’s considered personal property and personal property depreciates at a different rate.
 In fact, this category depreciates over three different rates - 5, 7 and 15 years.